 If you are not sure how to tie a boutonniere, this is the step by step guide on what to do.
 Boutonnieres are also great place to start if you want to DIY certain items for your wedding for an authentic look.
 While they might be small items, they are critical in adding to your wedding outfit and come with a variety of options for customization.
 And to top it all, learning the basics is very easy.

 While boutonnieres can be made from a range of materials such as brooches, buttons, fabric and flowers, in this tutorial, I will only teach you how to make flower boutonnieres.
 For the flowers, I suggest that you go for one with a big head such as a miniature calla lily or a rose as these can survive continuous handling.
 Ensure that you have extra flowers for practice if you plan on making boutonnieres a day before your wedding.

 One of the key considerations you should make when making your wedding boutonniere are your ingredients.
 Ensure that your boutonniere accents and complements other existing elements nicely.

 Start by gathering all your ingredients.
-My advice is that you select four textures with three crucial elements: the focal flower, the texture and the backing.
+My advice is that you select four textures with three main elements: the focal flower, the texture, and the backing.